KaiTheRedNinja/Jumbleum/Notes.docc/Home.md

 - A list of subtopics in `Topics`.
 The subtopics will be a list of links to the notes for that subtopic.
 - Sections for each subtopic.
 The sections will contain the notes for that subtopic.

+## Icon Key

+- ✅: Completed
+- 🔄: In Progress
+- 📝: Minimally complete, with no plans to improve
+- No icon: Not started

 ## Topics
 ### Mathematics
 - <doc:Emath>